Asncodes-80/Asncodes-80/README.md

 # Alireza.codes

-I'm Alireza Soltani Neshan, you can find my everywhere by `Alireza.codes`.
-I'm computer engineer student, and I'm very enthusiastic to learn more and deep in this filed.
-I'm 4 years old Front-end developer, and my main target at this level is independent in Back-end and Front-end.
-My current field is Research and Development software specialist.
+I'm Alireza Soltani Neshan, and you can find me online at Alirezacodes.
+I am a computer software engineering student, and I am very enthusiastic about deepening my knowledge in this field.
+I have been a researcher and developer for five years, and my current goal is to become proficient in both back-end and front-end development.
+Recently, I have been engaged in learning about Genetic Engineering, focusing particularly on pattern matching and data analysis in the field of Bioinformatics and Healthcare 4.0.
+Additionally, I am currently working on writing my papers such as survey and a novel system in digital Healthcare 4.0.

 <a href="https://app.daily.dev/alirezacodes">
     <img